p-mongo/mongodb-faq/README.md

 ### General Connectivity Troubleshooting

-- Get the connection working with `mongo` shell before troubleshooting connection through your application/using a driver.
+- Get the connection working with `mongo` shell before trying to connect through your application/using a driver.
-- Get a standalone connection working before troubleshooting connection to a replica set.
+- Review the server logs (`mongod.log` etc.).
+Depending on the failure they may have important cues.

 ### On-Premise Server Connectivity Troubleshooting